Medidata Blog

 • Model multiple different trial scenarios and designs in order to determine the most effective way to run their clinical trial program.

-Medidata Simulants is a fit-for-purpose, generative AI algorithm that can be used to generate synthetic data for clinical development, enabling sponsors to gain information about the effects of their drugs while protecting participant and sponsor privacy.
+Medidata Simulants is a fit-for-purpose, generative AI algorithm that can be used to generate synthetic data for clinical development, enabling sponsors to gain information about the effects of their drugs while protecting patient and sponsor privacy.

 High-fidelity synthetic data has the ability to augment existing datasets in indications where medical need remains unmet, and current real-world data and literature do not provide adequate, in-depth information.
 Companies may leverage these datasets to proactively identify which patients are likely to experience adverse events, or other negative outcomes, and can mitigate accordingly.